-Yet these days, when it comes to pop culture, it seems nostalgia is so in vogue that you really could careen off the road in 1998 and wake up in the summer of 2016 and feel like you hadn’t missed much of anything.
+Yet these days, when it comes to pop culture, it seems nostalgia is so prevalent that you really could fall asleep in 2001 wake up in the spring of 2022 feeling like you hadn’t missed much of anything.

 From music to movies to television to grocery aisles to presidential races, so much of today’s storefront popular culture comes pre-packaged with a wink and a nod to the past.
 Some of the nods are clumsy and awkward, some of the winks entirely unsolicited.
 But the trend is noteworthy and almost certainly here to stay.